 |Course Title||Semester Hours||Quarter Hours|

-|General Chemistry with Laboratory||8||12|
+|General Chemistry (with laboratory)||8||12|

-|Organic Chemistry with Laboratory||8||12|
+|Organic Chemistry (with laboratory)||8||12|

 |General Biology (with Cell Biology)||8||12|

-|Human/Mammalian Physiology (with Laboratory)||6||9|
+|Human/Mammalian Physiology (with laboratory)||6||9|

-|Calculus (with Analytic Geometry)||3||4.5|
+|Calculus (with Analytical Geometry)||3||4.5|

 |Speech Communication/Public Speaking/ Interpersonal Communication or Debate||4||6|